strongloop/loopback/docs/api-model-remote.md

 { arg: 'data', type: 'object', http: { source: 'body' } }
 ```

-The second way is to specify your custom mapping function:
+The use the second way to specify HTTP mapping for input parameters, specify a custom mapping function
+that looks like this:

 ```js
 {